Business

 Exit Strategy Considerations For Business Owners

-If you have been running your business for several years, you probably have considered what your exit strategy will be.
-Contrary to what many people think, this is not something to leave to the last moment, as an exit strategy requires a considerate amount of planning.
+If you have been running your business for several years, you have probably considered your exit strategy.
+Contrary to what many people think, this is not something to leave to the last minute, as an exit strategy requires considerable planning.
 How much will you take out?
-Do you want to sell or transfer ownership and company assets to someone else?
+Do you want to sell or transfer ownership of the company and its assets to someone else?
 How will you relinquish control to another person?
 Here are a few exit strategy considerations worth keeping in mind.

 Sell your business